 Crews with Stellar J Corp. began construction of the first of two new water reservoir tanks to replace the existing 40-year-old, 3-million-gallon tank at Blue Heron Circle in July 2017.

-The entire project is scheduled to be completed in October 2018.
+The entire project was completed in 2018.

 The first tank was scheduled to be complete and in service in March 2018.